 Dorothy Merrick moved to Jacksonville from Atlanta with her husband in 2006.
 They enjoy living Downtown because of their riverfront location, diverse lifestyle, proximity to work and walking distance to a variety of restaurants, sports and entertainment venues.
 She has been a licensed broker since 1977 and is now an associate broker with Warren & Co.
 Commercial Properties, holding an active Florida and Georgia broker’s license.
 As a member of the Downtown Jacksonville Chamber, Urban Core CPAC, president of The Plaza Condominiums Association and advocate for improvement of our city, she understands the success of mixed-use planning and living.

 Heritage Capital Group

-William R. Prescott is the owner of Prescott Consulting, a firm providing advisory services to businesses to achieve growth and improve performance.
-Prior to forming Prescott Consulting, Bill was the CFO and SVP of Stadium Operations for the Jacksonville Jaguars since the inception of the franchise in 1993.
+Bill Prescott is a principal with Heritage Capital Group, a leading investment banking firm and advisory firm for mergers and acquisitions, sales and divestitures, and strategic consulting on enhanced business performance.
+Prior to joining Heritage Capital Group, Prescott was the CFO and SVP of Stadium Operations for the Jacksonville Jaguars since the inception of the franchise in 1993.
 A native of the Bronx, N.Y., Prescott is a graduate of Pace University with a degree in accounting and a master's degree in taxation.
-He is a member of the executive board and chair-elect of Visit Jacksonville, a member of the Executive Committee of Downtown Vision, Inc., a member of the Advisory Board of One Spark, and treasurer of Jacksonville’s Downtown Marketing Collaborative.
-He has two sons, Christopher and Michael, and a step-daughter, Nikki.
+He is a member of the executive board and chair of Visit Jacksonville, a member of the Executive Committee of Downtown Vision, Inc., a member of the Advisory Board of One Spark and treasurer of Jacksonville’s Downtown Marketing Collaborative.
+Prescott was born May 7, 1956.
+He has two sons, Christopher and Michael, and a step-daughter Nikki.
 He and his wife, Kim, live in Ponte Vedra Beach.